-The data for this measure included responses from 120 pre-printed survey forms in the second quarter, 204 pre-printed forms in the third quarter, 361 pre-printed survey forms in the fourth quarter and 380 pre-printed survey forms in the first quarter of 2006 that were returned to MoDOT by motorists who used the Motorist Assist service in the Kansas City and St. Louis metro areas.
+The data for this measure included responses from 120 pre-printed survey forms in the second quarter, 204 preprinted forms in the third quarter and 361 pre-printed survey forms in the fourth quarter that were returned to MoDOT by motorists who used the Motorist Assist service in the Kansas City and St. Louis metro areas.
 This initial data concurs with the comments that have been historically provided by customers on prior comment forms.
-Based on a specific question in these surveys, 98 percent of respondents selected that they believed that MoDOT should continue to provide this service.
-It should be noted that in one year's worth of surveys to date, no respondent has identified dissatisfaction with the program, the operator or the services provided.
-Additionally, there has not been a single negative response when the customer was asked if, in their opinion, the program should continue.
+The change to 99 percent from the second quarter to the third quarter represents a single respondent out of 204 surveys who selected that they were neither satisfied nor dissatisfied with the service.
+There were 361 respondents in the fourth quarter of 2005.
+Of those 361 respondents, 2 selected that they were neither satisfied nor dissatisfied with the service.
+Based on a specific question in these surveys, 99.5 percent of respondents selected that they believed that MoDOT should continue to provide this service.